Creating a Shift with Lunch Breaks

 5.Finally, press Create.

 The effect of our schedule creation can be seen below.
-Here we are viewing in Schedule Collapsed mode, which hides time windows outside of Machine Available times (from 3pm to 7am, and weekends, in our case). here I am viewing the schedule at approximately 11:20am on a Tuesday, and you can see the first lunchbreak coming up at midday, represented by the grey downward bar from the Machine Available bar above showing the shifts.
+You may need to close and reopen the planning mode to view your changes.
+Here we are viewing in Schedule Collapsed mode, which hides time windows outside of Machine Available times (from 3pm to 7am, and weekends, in our case).
+Here I am viewing the schedule at approximately 11:20am on a Tuesday, and you can see the first lunchbreak coming up at midday, represented by the grey downward bar from the Machine Available bar above showing the shifts.
 Note that programs "jump over" the breaks, ie it is expected that cutting will stop at the start of lunch and recommence afterwards.